July 16, 2022

 How does CMMS support preventive maintenance?

-MaintainX CMMS maintenance software lets you build, for each asset, an infinite number of calendar and/or meter-based preventive maintenance (PM) tasks.
+MaintainX CMMS maintenance software lets you build, for each asset, an infinite number of calendar and meter-based preventive maintenance (PM) tasks.
 You can provide a clear description of task procedures, instructions, and other essential details within the PM task record.

 The CMMS records each PM and makes it accessible via Asset History.
 Maintenance scheduled in advance helps from things falling behind.
 This data supports your reporting insights about where operations need to improve.